ankushs92/Browscap4j/README.md

 A simple to use Java library for the [Browscap project](http://browscap.org/).Uses the `browscap.csv` file , which can be found [here](http://browscap.org/stream?q=BrowsCapCSV)

-**Note: This library and all of the unit tests have been updated for the latest Browscap csv file (version 6017), as on 26th Sep,2016**

 **GET**

 With maven :